The GoFormz user, group, and permission infrastructure works as follows:

 - Create two template folders -- Field Forms and HR Forms.
 Place the Work Order and Safety Checklist into the Field Forms folder, and the Hiring Form into the HR Forms folder.

-- Create a group called Field Techs.
-The group’s permissions should exclude all the “Access Web Dashboard” permissions, since Field Techs don’t need to be able to view reports or edit templates — they just need to be able to fill out forms.
+- Create a group called Field Techs, and assign Frank and Jane to this group.
+The group’s permissions should exclude Manage Templates, View Reports, and Can Login to Management, since we don’t want Field Techs to be able to do these things.
 Additionally, give this group permission to access the Field Forms template folder, but not the HR Forms folder.

-- Create a group called Supervisors, and place Karen and Jack into this group.
+- Create a group called Supervisors, and assign Karen to this group.
 The group’s permissions should include everything except permission to access the HR Forms folder.

-- Create a group called Human Resources, and assign Michael and Jack to this group.
+- Create a group called Human Resources, and assign Michael to this group.
 The group’s permissions should include everything except permission to access the Field Forms folder.

 - And you’re done!